lehigh-university-libraries/rollout/README.md

 Requires creating a JWT from your CI provider, and sending that token to this service running in your deployment environment to trigger a deployment script.

-Also requires a `rollout.sh` script that can handle all the command needing ran to rollout your software.
+Also requires a `rollout.sh` script that can handle all the commands needing ran to rollout your software.

 ## Install